-The determination of a learning disability is based on the criteria set forth by the Educational Testing Service, the Association on Higher Education and Disability, and most major universities in the United States.
+The determination of a learning disability is based on the criteria set forth by Educational Testing Service, Association on Higher Education and Disability, and most major universities in the US.
 The following information should be used as a guide and not necessarily be considered the definitive requirement for documentation of a learning-disabled student:

 - The report must be typed by a qualified professional and submitted on official letterhead.
-Professionals providing documentation must include information concerning their credentials. - Documentation must be based on an adult-normed assessment (>16.5 years), and the last date of the assessment must be stated. - Based on the assessments, specific suggestions for accommodation must be offered. - The testing must have been performed within the past two (2) years prior to requesting accommodations.
+Professionals providing documentation must include information concerning their credentials. - Documentation must be based on an adult-normed assessment and the last date of the assessment must be stated. - Based on the assessments, offer specific suggestions for accommodation. - The testing must have been performed within the past three (3) years prior to requesting accommodations.

-The following professionals would generally be considered qualified to provide this information: clinical or educational psychologists, neuropsychologists, learning disability specialists and medical doctors who specialize in specific learning disabilities.
+The following professionals would generally be considered to be qualified to provide this information: clinical or educational psychologists, neuropsychologists, learning disability specialists and medical doctors who specialize in specific learning disabilities.